42 years of music worth coming out for

 Audience & Venues

 Approximately 75% of the audience comes from the metro area, but through outreach performances, TCGMC performs for audiences in surrounding cities and states.
-Research has further shown that about 50% of the audience is LGBT .
-During its 37-year history, over 750 men have entertained over 200,000 audience members in the Twin Cities and around the country.
-Throughout the year, the Chorus performs in a variety of venues including their primary home, Ted Mann Concert Hall on the campus of the University of Minnesota, corporate offices, churches, parks and colleges.
-Weekly rehearsals are held at Hennepin Avenue United Methodist Church in Minneapolis.
+Research has further shown that about 50% of the audience is LGBTQ+.
+Throughout its history, over 775 men have entertained over 200,000 audience members in the Twin Cities and around the country.

 Budget & Finances